AmigaPorts/ACE/docs/installing/ace.md

 Some notes:

 - You can pass other `-DM68K_CPU` values.
 Supported are `68000`, `68010`, `68020`, `68040` and `68060`.
 See AmigaCMakeCrossToolchains docs or sources for more info.
-- If you're on cygwin, you might need to add `-G"Unix Makefiles"`.
+- If you're on cygwin, you might need to add `-G "Unix Makefiles"`.
 - If you want to enable debug build (e.g. to have logs and better sanity checks), pass `-DCMAKE_BUILD_TYPE=Debug`.
 - If you really want to depend on standalone-built ACE library, be sure to take note of the commit you've built it from.
   ACE breaks things very often and it's almost certain that after some time you won't be able to build your game with latest ACE version.